IcePanorama/SimpleCDatabase/README.md

 2. Unzip the repo and cd into the new folder.
 3. Build the project using `make`.
 4. Run the database using `./main mydb.db`.

+## TODO

+* Fix bugs with splitting internal nodes.

+* Have the program automatically search for a mydb.db file and create one if it doesn't exist.
+    * Users should still be able to pass in their own file if they choose to do so.

+* Fix automated tests.